 A more realistic way of using those statistics may be to use 1% ~ 2% of your follows as a conservative estimate and figure out how many paying customers you would need based on the prices of the products and services you’re offering.

-Another marketing practice, that seems to be a marketing norm, is the use ‘upsells’ and funnels.
+Another marketing practice, that seems to be a marketing norm, is the use of ‘upsells’ and funnels.

-But you still need to find a way to advertise your products, or create brand awareness, so that you can attract a customer.
+But you still need to find a way to advertise your products, or create brand awareness, so that you can attract new customer attention.

 After that, magazines (1730s), posters (1839) and billboards (1867) became widely-used.
 That didn’t change until the 1920s when televisions and radio shows were invented and when the use of telephones became wide-spread in the U.S., but that’s only part of the story.